ONE NIGHT A YEAR, THE TOP LEGAL MINDS IN TORONTO CLASH ON-STAGE, NOT IN THE COURTROOM – ALL IN SUPPORT OF THE FIGHT AGAINST HIV AND AIDS.

 In the 1990s the HIV and AIDS epidemic was at its height in Toronto.
 No treatment was available to fight the disease.
 For many, a diagnosis equaled certain death.
 A group of lawyers, tired of watching the epidemic devastate their community, decided to fight back.

-AIDSbeat was created 20 years ago to raise money where there was a tremendous need: to support CANFAR’s work to fund HIV and AIDS research to treat and prevent the disease.
+AIDSbeat was created 20 years ago to raise money in support of CANFAR’s mission to fund HIV and AIDS research for treatment and prevention of the disease.

 That research has had a huge impact.
 People can now access life-saving treatment.
 However, HIV still impacts the lives of tens of thousands of people in Canada.
 In Toronto alone, an estimated 1 in 120 individuals is living with HIV.